5 Years of Solopreneurship

 Today marks 5 years since I quit my job in pursuit of financial freedom.

-My apps reached $20k MRR about a month ago.
+My apps reached $20K MRR about a month ago.
 My first 2 years I earned nothing, about 2 year later I reached ramen profitability, and the past year it’s scaled to what it is now.
 I’ve built 10 SaaS (Software-as-a-Service) products in this time for which 3 are still active and generating revenue.
-For the most part my strategy did not change, I just kept building stuff, and by the grace of the Shopify app store my apps found their way.
+For the most part my strategy did not change: I just kept building stuff, and by the grace of the Shopify app store my apps found their way.

-Financial freedom, what it meant to me was passive income — a good chunk of money coming in regularly and not having to think, let alone work for, it at all.
+Financial freedom, what it meant to me was passive income — a good chunk of money coming in regularly and not having to think, let alone work, for it at all.
 And while I am making a good chunk of money now and working even less, it’s just not it.
 It’s a much appreciated improvement but it will never be the money printer I envisioned.

 The truth is that businesses are in constant flux.
 Customers pay only when provided something of enough value, but the perception of that value changes over time.
 It could be because of new technology, it could be changing business needs, or most likely just competition providing more value for cheaper.
 And there’s always competition where there’s money to be made.